UMEP-dev/UMEP-Docs/docs/source/OtherManuals/SOLWEIG.rst

 Install the model
 ^^^^^^^^^^^^^^^^^

-As SOLWEIG is included in UMEP (as from version 0.2.1) follow the `Getting_Started` on how to install QGIS and UMEP.
+As SOLWEIG is included in **UMEP** and **UMEP for Processing**, follow the `Getting_Started` on how to install QGIS and UMEP.
 When installed successfully, SOLWEIG is found under *UMEP -> Processor -> Outdoor Thermal Comfort -> Mean Radiant Temperature (SOLWEIG)*.
-SOLWEIG is also available as a processing tool.
+SOLWEIG is also available as a Processing toolbox.
+Here you can find the most recent version.

 Input data
 ~~~~~~~~~~